The Sound of Music

-All cast will perform at the Merlin Theatre on the 6th and 7th of July.
+Performances will be at the Merlin Theatre on the 6th of July.at 3pm and 7pm

 During rehearsals, we will work in three groups (juniors, Intermediates and seniors).
 We aim to double cast the lead roles to allow both Senior and Intermediate students the opportunity of having a lead role in the production.